top of page

 Eligibility

-The program is open to full-time or part-time faculty and administrators at U.S. community colleges or minority-serving institutions.* The program is open to faculty in all fields and encourages applicants from a diverse array of academic departments.
-Applicants must be U.S. citizens at the time of application and must also have a valid passport or have already submitted an application for a new passport.
+The program is open to full-time or part-time faculty and administrators at U.S. community colleges.
+The program is open to faculty in all fields, at all academic ranks, and from any academic or administrative department.

 Program Expectations